 Start applying the flowers with hot glue, and let them overlap the basket a little so it looks as “natural” as possible.

 Continue applying flowers with hot glue from one side of the shirt/basket to the other . . . and overlap too.

 I freehanded some leaves out of green felt with scissors . . . and then I let the shirt cool and put it on Roxie to see where I needed to fill in.
 You want to make sure there are no areas of the shirt peeking through in the middle of your flower basket!

 To finish the look, I made a headband with some leftover flowers and white ribbon.
 It just adds something!

 That’s all there is to it!
-What do you think about my flower basket pup?
-Would you make this dog Halloween costume?
+What do you think about my dog flower costume?
+Would you make this for your pup?
 Let me know in the comments!